-Peer-on-Peer Abuse, sexual harassment and sexual violence are never acceptable and will not be tolerated.
+Child-on-child Abuse, sexual harassment and sexual violence are never acceptable and will not be tolerated.
 All staff understand, that even if there are no disclosures in the academy, it does not mean it is not happening, it may be the case that it is just not being reported.
-As such all colleagues are trained to notice and identify signs and indicators of peer-on-peer abuse and where they have any concerns regarding peer-on-peer abuse how to report these to the DSL or deputy through formal safeguarding systems.
+As such all colleagues are trained to notice and identify signs and indicators of child-on-child abuse and where they have any concerns regarding child-on-child abuse how to report these to the DSL or deputy through formal safeguarding systems.

-Furthermore, any disclosures made by pupils will be believed and responded to in line with the Anti-Peer-on-Peer Abuse and Bullying Policy and pupils will be kept safe and never made to feel that they are creating a problem by reporting the abuse, sexual violence or sexual harassment.
-Incidents will be accessed and responded to on a case-by-case basis taking into account harm, immediate safety, pupil wishes and seeking advice and making referrals as required.
+Furthermore, any disclosures made by pupils will be believed and responded to in line with the Anti-Child-on-child Abuse and Bullying Policy and pupils will be kept safe and never made to feel that they are creating a problem by reporting the abuse, sexual violence or sexual harassment.
+Incidents will be assessed and responded to on a case-by-case basis taking into account harm, immediate safety, pupil wishes and seeking advice and making referrals as required.

-We will follow and adhere to Part 5 of KCSIE (statutory guidance) and Department for Education advice for schools 'Sexual violence and sexual harassment between children in school and colleges (2021): https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\d ata/file/999239/SVSH 2021.pdf
+We will follow and adhere to Part 5 of KCSIE22 (statutory guidance):

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1080047/KCSIE 2022 revised.pdf